jweyrich/redis-pusher/README.md

 2. Sharding

-	You can split the workload across multiple instances.
+	You can split the workload across multiple `redis-pusher` instances.
-	To do that, configure `production.redis.channels` in your `private/config.js`.
+	To do that, configure `config.redis.channels` in your configuration file so that each `redis-pusher` instance subscribes to different channel(s).

 3. Failover redundancy

 	You may have multipe instances subscribed to the same channel(s) simultaneously.
-	To do that, set `production.redis.failoverEnabled` to `true` in your `private/config.js`.
+To do that, all your instances sharing the same channel(s) must specify the same value for `config.redis.lock.keyPrefix` and set `config.redis.failoverEnabled` to `true`.

+4. Configuration

+	Each configuration file may be considered an environment (e.g.: development, production, etc).
+A new configuration file can extend an existing configuration by adding these lines before anything else:

+		var config = module.exports = require('./another_existing_file')
+		var this_config_name = 'example';
+		config.loaded.push(this_config_name);

+	To switch between environments (configurations), specify
+	`NODE_ENV=<env_name>` when running `redis-pusher`.
+Example:

+		NODE_ENV=production node .

+	The example above will load `./private/config.production.js`.

-4. What redis-pusher does not attempt to do:
+5. What `redis-pusher` does not attempt to do

 	It does not process any of the APNS feedback messages.
 This is something specific to your scenario.
 For example, your scenario might involve an SQL